 We Ran.
 We Raised.
 We Rallied.
 WE ROCKED!

 Every dollar raised by the Seacoast Cancer 5K stays in our community and allows patients to live their lives to the fullest while receiving cancer treatments all the way through survivorship.
-Your support allows the multi-disciplinary care team at the Seacoast Cancer Center to provide complimentary supportive, wellness and integrative therapies to care for the mind, body and soul of patients and their families.
+Your support of this event allows the multi-disciplinary care team at the Mass General Cancer Center at Wentworth-Douglass Hospital to provide complimentary supportive, wellness and integrative therapies to care for the mind, body and soul of patients and their families.
 These services offered through the Survivorship and Wellness Program make an incredible impact for patients every day!

 The White Mamba Returns!

-We are thrilled to announce that Brian Scalabrine, NBC Sports Boston Celtics color analyst and former Boston Hoops favorite, will be joining us for the fourth year as our Honorary 5K Team Captain!
-Brian, also known as “Scal” and “The White Mamba”, is always a fan favorite bringing an energy and enthusiasm for this cause that is truly contagious.
+Guess who’s back?
+We are thrilled to welcome Brian Scalabrine, NBC Sports Boston Celtics color analyst and former Boston Hoops favorite back for the 10th Annual Seacoast Cancer 5K as our Honorary Team Captain!
+Brian, also known as “Scal” and “The White Mamba,” is always a fan favorite bringing an energy and enthusiasm for this cause that is truly contagious.

 Make a difference for patients and families impacted by cancer throughout the Seacoast with your sponsorship today.
-Opportunities range from $250 to $25,000.
+Check out our Sponsorship Packet – opportunities range from $250 to $25,000.
 By supporting this event, your company gains visibility and exposure to 13,000+ email subscribers and 16,000+ social media followers.
-To secure your sponsorship, contact Sarah Kuhl at email@example.com or 603.609.6678.
+To secure your sponsorship, contact Judy Pinkham at JPinkham1@mgb.org or (603) 609-6678.